chris-hld/spaudiopy/README.md

 Or if you want to go into detail and install from source:

 1. Create a conda environment, called e.g. 'spaudio':
-  `conda create --name spaudio python=3.6 anaconda joblib portaudio`
+  `conda create --name spaudio python=3.6 anaconda portaudio`
 2. Activate this new environment:
   `conda activate spaudio`